cpswan/katacoda-scenarios/iac-git-dev/step4.md

 `echo "$SHORTNAME" >> "$SHORTNAME"`{{execute}}

-Git keeps track of changes to the local file system, so `git status` will show that there's a new untracked file
+Git keeps track of changes to the local file system, so `git status` will show that there's a new untracked file (red means that the new file is untracked)

 `git status`{{execute}}